s183578/41934-Advanced-BIM-Group-22/A3_UseCase/readme.md

 Exterior walls is collected from the Ifc file and the entity is called IfcWallStandardCase (or IfcWall).

 Exterior windows is collected from the Ifc and entity is called IfcWindow.
+From the windows the needed information is: total u-value, g-value, size/area and orientation.

 Exterior louvers and vents are only needed if shading is used on the exterior windows and here they are not always taken from the Ifc files.
 It can be nessecary to get the shading coefficients according to methods from DS/EN 410.